AzureDevOps3/duffney.github.io/_drafts/2018-08-09-SecureGroupVarsWithAnsibleValut.md

 ### Create Directory Structure

-Before we can encrypt the senstive variable value we have to rebane and move the files in group_vars around a bit.
+Before we can encrypt the sensitive variable value we have to renme and move the files in group_vars around a bit.
 First we'll rename web.yml to vars.
 Then we'll create a directory under group_vars called win and move vars inside that new folder.

 ```powershell
 mv group_vars/win.yml group_vars/vars